shaddatic/sa2b-render-fix/api/readme.md

 ...
 ```

 When directly getting the API, it's important you check if the API exists as Render Fix versions before 1.3 did not include any API.
-If the user happens to be using one of these earlier versions, you much check for it and handle it.
+If the user happens to be using one of these earlier versions, you must check for it and handle it.
 The user-exported functions don't need this check, as earlier versions of Render Fix simply won't call those functions.

 The Core API is also constant, so you may save it to a global variable for later use.